tungnguyen1234/LLI-Recommender-System/README.md

 Overall, we could reproduce experiements in tensor movielens by the following operations with GPU ID on only ```ml-1m``` dataset.
 Jester-2 dataset can only run in matrix, but not in tensor.

-# Right now we focus testing on the following commands
+# Right now we focus testing on the following commands.
+Note that they run over 10 iterations.

 <!-- Adding one feature: